Kristina01111000/Drws_site/README.md

 - Fix footer

-- talk about qr code
+- talk about qr code -> did he already print the cards?
 - look into a redirect plugin that works with peepso and can be reset more often.
 - talk to him about not refreshing the page where the qr code goes